iliion/argo_workflow_training/argo_templates_reuse_4.md

   ***Exercise***
   Use the user interface to submit a workflow template.
   Update the workflow template to add some parameters (e.g. to print a message).
-Use `argo submit --from` to submit it with different parameters.
+Use `argo -n argo submit --from` to submit it with different parameters.

 # Cron Workflows
   A **cron workflow** is a workflow that runs on a cron schedule: